wgsl-tooling-wg/wesl-spec/Imports.md

 The root folder, or the root module, needs to be provided to the linker.
 This is currently a linker-specific API, and may change once we introduce a `wesl.toml`.

 Linkers are allowed to fall back to `.wgsl` files when a `.wesl` file cannot be found *in user code*.
 Published libraries will only contain `.wesl` files.
-Thus, linkers should rename `.wgsl` files to `.wesl` for publishing.
+Thus, linkers should change `wgsl` files to `wesl` for publishing, if applicable.

 Due to filesystem limitations, it can happen that WESL idents are invalid file or folder names.
 Notable examples are `CON, PRN, AUX, NUL, COM1 - COM9, LPT1 - LPT9` on Windows, and Windows being case-insensitive